philsmeby/kubernetes-cheat-sheet/Kubernetes/Ops/README.md

-curl -s http://$IP:8888|jq .HOSTNAME exit | exits the shpod terminal kubectl delete -f https://bret.run/shpod.yml|deletes the shpod resources from our cluster
+curl -s http://$IP:8888|jq .HOSTNAME exit | exits the shpod terminal kubectl delete -f https://bret.run/shpod.yml|deletes the shpod resources from our cluster kubectl describe service httpenv|human readable form to see Endpoints kubectl get endpoints httpenv -o yaml|creates the list and outputs it to the yaml kubectl get pods -l app=httpenv -o wide|gets info about pods tagged as app=httpenv kubectl delete deployment/httpenv service/httpenv

+**Note** endpoints is not singluar because `endpoints` is a type struct in go.
+This type represents a list of endpoints.

 ---